-At the m-layer the text is still a sequence of strings with added tokenization, POS tagging, and lemmatization.
-Each token has its unique ID.
-The a-layer displays the sentences as dependency trees in which each token is represented by a node.
-The nodes are labeled with coarse syntactic labels.
-The topmost layer so far is the tectogrammatical layer (t-layer), which is based on the tectogrammatical representation (TR) proposed by FGD.
-Conceived as an underlying syntactic representation, the TR captures the linguistic meaning of the sentence.
-By linguistic meaning we understand "what has been said and can be perceived without any special knowledge of the situation" but with the common understanding of basic conversational implicatures, as well as with tolerance for redundance and vagueness.
+"what has been said and can be perceived without any special knowledge of the situation" but with the common understanding of basic conversational implicatures, as well as with tolerance for redundance and vagueness.
 E.g. unlike a strictly logical representation, the tectogrammatical representation would not deal with the question whether in the sentence John heard a cry there must have been a cry for John to hear, or whether John might have mistakenly interpreted a sound he had heard as a cry.
 On the other hand, the tectogrammatical representation would indicate that something unexpressed on the surface is likely to be understood from the context or from the situation, or that something has been deliberately left underspecified; e.g., in the sentence I told you last night the tectogrammatical representation of the verb to tell would indicate that something (EFF), possibly about a mentioned matter (PAT) was told to somebody, and it would indicate whether these entities could be retrieved from the verbal context or not.
 (While the missing argument of tell is in this case likely to be retrievable from the context, some ellipses systematically express generalizations; e.g., Peter can eat [something, anything] alone.)

-2.2 Tectogrammatical Annotation
+2.2.
+Tectogrammatical Annotation

-Tectogrammatical annotation is to be held apart from the theoretical construct of tectogrammatical representation, as many annotation resolutions have still been introduced for technical and consistency reasons rather than being conditioned by the theory.
+Tectogrammatical annotation is to be held apart from the theoretical construct of tectogrammatical representation, as many annotation resolutions have been introduced for technical and consistency reasons rather than being conditioned by the theory.
 The dependency treebanks of the PDT family are however being continuously refined, with the ambition of adequately reflecting the FGD as a linguistic description.
 That is done by a step-by-step uncovering and consistent tectogrammatical representation of lexical and structural patterns.

 The basic description unit of the tectogrammatical annotation is the sentence.
 Each sentence is represented as a projective dependency tree with nodes and edges (henceforth tectogrammatical tree structure or TGTS).
 Only content words are represented by nodes.
-Each node has a semantic label ("functor"), which renders the semantic relation of the given node to its parent node.
-Function words are represented as attribute values in the internal structure of the respective nodes.
-The attribute values contain references to the analytical (surface-syntax) annotation layer instead of the forms of the function words themselves.2 Tectogrammatical annotation, which draws on TR, captures the following aspects of text:
+Each node has a semantic label ("functor"), which renders the underlying (deep) syntactic relation of the given node to its parent node.
+Function words are mostly represented as attribute values in the internal structure of the respective nodes.
+The attribute values contain references to the analytical (surface-syntax) annotation layer instead of the forms of the function words themselves.3 Tectogrammatical annotation, which draws on TR, captures the following aspects of text:

-- syntactic and semantic dependencies - argument structure (data interlinked with a lexicon) - information structure (topic-focus articulation) - grammatical and textual coreference - ellipsis restoration - information on lexical and syntactic derivation3 - semantically determined grammatical categories (grammatemes)4
+- syntactic dependencies - argument structure (data interlinked with a lexicon) - information structure (topic-focus articulation) - grammatical and partly also textual coreference - deletion restoration